urplatshubham/flask-cicd-pipeline/README.md

-# Flask CI/CD Pipeline with GitHub Actions
+# Flask CI/CD Pipeline with GitHub Actions & Jenkins
-This repo showcases a simple Flask app and a GitHub Actions workflow that handles basic CI/CD tasks – from installing dependencies to simulating staging and production deployments.
+This repo showcases a simple Flask app and a GitHub Actions workflow & Jenkins that handles basic CI/CD tasks – from installing dependencies to simulating staging and production deployments.

 ## Overview